memories.sh logomemories.sh

 void [keyStatus, rotatedKey, revoked, sdkProjects, upsertedProject, disabledProject]

-Legacy MCP management routes (/api/mcp/key, /api/mcp/tenants) remain available for backward compatibility.
+Legacy key management route (/api/mcp/key) remains available for backward compatibility.

 For single-user apps, tenantId can be your app environment or workspace id: